To read endnotes, click on the the note number, then click on the to return to your place in the text.

 Listen again to Joseph's gracious response.
 These are the words of a man who understands the providence of God: "Don't be afraid.
 Am I in the place of God?
 You intended to harm me, BUT GOD intended it for good to accomplish what is now being done, the saving of many lives."

 All the while his brothers thought they were doing Joseph in.
 But theirs' was not the only doing.
 God was working behind the scenes weaving even their evil into good purposes.

 Can you think of other stories from scripture that demonstrate the same thing?
 Of course, you can.
 The most famous of all is the one we celebrate in Christian churches over and over and over again.
 We gather on the first day of the week for worship because we recall another first day of the week, another "BUT GOD" event.
 Listen to the way Peter describes it in his sermon in Jerusalem on Pentecost:

-As you leave here from week to week, you know I do not wish you "Good luck."
-Rather, I try to remind you of God's providence and presence in your life.
+As you leave here from week to week, you know we do not wish you "Good luck."
+Rather, we try to remind you of God's providence and presence in your life.
 We say "Goodbye" - simple shorthand for "God be with you," or adieu in French or adios in Spanish, which as you language scholars well know are both "God be with you."
-Remember this if you remember noting else about this day: as you go out into the world, you do not go alone; you go with each other, and your God goes with you.
+Remember this if you remember nothing else about this day: as you go out into the world, even a world that appears to be in total disarray because of the Coronavirus, you do not go alone; you go with each other, even at an appropriate "social distance," and your God goes with you.
 Vaya con Dios.

 1. Anthony de Mello, Sadhana: A Way to God: Christian Exercises in Eastern Form, (St. Louis: Institute of Jesuit Sources, 1979), 134 in Homiletics, J/S, 94, p.
 5